I arrived in Huaraz (elev: 3,100 meters), at the foot of Peru's Cordillera Blanca, just as the rainy season was getting underway.

-The resulting avalanche and landslide, traveling at approximately 300 kilometers per hour, buried the towns of Yungay and Ranrahirca in the valley below.
+The resulting avalanche and landslide, traveling at approximately 300 kilometers per hour, buried Yungay and Ranrahirca in the valley below.

 In Yungay alone, an estimated 20,000 people were killed.
 The Peruvian government later declared the original site of Yungay a national cemetery.

 Day of the Dead, or Día de Muertos, is a religious holiday that originated in Mexico and is now celebrated throughout Latin America and the world every on the first and second day of every November.